The craziest thing I’ve ever done to get a job is what I’m doing right now.

 - you can’t seem to move forward…on anything

-Accepting and embracing who I am and unleashing that certainty into every area of my life.
+What turned it all around for me was accepting and embracing who I am and unleashing that certainty into every area of my life.

 I know, it sounds so simple.
 But the truth is, accepting yourself for who you are and embracing it is easier said than done.
 For one, we don’t always know ourselves as well as we think we do.
 We’ve spent a lifetime being told by parents, teachers, bosses, friends, and anyone with an opinion what we’re good at and who they would like us to be.